appernetic/appernetic-hugo-project/content/privacy-policy.md

 ## How we protect your personal data

 We use industry standards to store, process and communicate sensitive personal information such as personal data and passwords in a safe way.
-For example, SSL/TLS, PGP, Multifactor authenticand one-way hash algorithms.
+For example, SSL/TLS, PGP, Multifactor authentication and one-way hash algorithms.

 The protection is implemented with systematic, organizational and technical measures to ensure integrity, confidentiality, and accessibility.